lumeland/blog/posts/lume-1.18.0-release-notes.md

 extension `.tmpl.jsonc` or a data file `_data.jsonc` or `_data/*.jsonc` is loaded by default.

-TOML files can be used also for pages and data files but it's not enabled by default, you have to import the plugin in the _config file:
+TOML files can also be used for pages and data files but this format is not enabled by default (probably it will in Lume 2.0).
+To enable it, just import the plugin in the _config file:

 ```js
 import lume from "lume/mod.ts";